gerardcl/renfe-cli/README.md

 **Searching for IDs of train stations**
 ----

- when using search functionality, it will provide you with the IDs (to use as an origin or destiation train station) of the stations that are similar to the input text to search.
+ When using search functionality, it will provide you with the IDs (to use as an origin or destiation train station) of the stations that are similar to the input text to search.
 Example:

 ```
-./renfe.py -s sil
+$ renfe-cli -s sil
 Today is: 2019-04-22
 Searching stations like: sil
 SANESTEVODOSIL 22003